BehyadZed/Behyad-Zarnaghi.github.io/_pages/about.md

   - /about.html
 ---

-My main interest is oriented on robotics, specifically Multi-agent robotics.
-Additionally, interested in computer vision & image processing.
+Greetings!
+I am a  4th-year BSc student in the mechanical engineering department at university of Tehran.
+My main interest is oriented on robotics, specifically multi-agent robotics.
+Additionally, I am interested in computer vision & image processing.
 I am looking froward to leverage a great experience in my graduate studies.

+Recently, I have participated in an robotics internship program at Middle East Technical University (ODTÜ) under supervision of [Prof. Erol Şahin](https://kovan.ceng.metu.edu.tr/~erol/).

 Selected Experience
 ======